What Is Upselling?

 Upselling: The customer has added a pair of sneakers from last year’s collection to their shopping basket.
 Exposing them to images of similar but more expensive sneakers from the most recent collection could lead to an upsell.

 Cross-selling: The customer has added a pair of sneakers to their shopping basket.
-You could display related product recommendations on the checkout page (e.g., socks, a rain & stain repellent or shoelaces) to prompt them to buy additional items that increase the value of the purchase.
+You could display related product recommendations on the checkout page (e.g., socks, insoles, or shoelaces) to prompt them to buy additional items that increase the value of the purchase.

 Upselling Best Practices